sinzii/drafts/coong_wallet.md

     - Most the wallet in the ecosystem are now following `@poladot/extension` API which is widely used now in the ecosystem.
 So being compatible `@polkadot/extension` API will help dapps can easily integrate with Coong within a few steps.
     - The `@polkadot/extension` API allows dapps to call into the wallet to access granted information (connected accounts) as well as asking for permission/approval (request to access accounts, sign transaction, …), dapps can also subscribe to changes happened inside the wallet.
 Those ability seems to be impossible with the redirection-based approach that the Near wallet is using.
     - The approach that Coong would take is similar to how dapps interact with extension-based wallets which is via `window.postMessage` API.
-        - To access granted information or subscribe to changes from the wallet, dapps will send/receive messages via an iframe loading Coong wallet, the iframe will be injected inside dapps via Coong SDK
+        - To access granted information or subscribe to changes from the wallet, dapps will send/receive messages via an iframe loading Coong wallet, the iframe will be injected inside dapps via Coong SDK.
-        - To ask for users’ permission/approval, dapps would open a child tab of Coong wallet using `window.open` API, the `window.open` will return a window object of the child tab allowing wallet & dapps to send messages back and forth via `window.postMessage`
+        - To ask for users’ permission/approval, dapps would open a child tab of Coong wallet using `window.open` API, the `window.open` will return a window object of the child tab allowing wallet & dapps to send messages back and forth via `window.postMessage`.
         - We have created a PoC to demonstrate how dapps can interact with a website-based wallet to ask for accounts access & sign dummy data.
 [Live demo here](https://coong-dapp.netlify.app/)
 - Security first
-    - We believe a wallet not only should be easy to use but also can secure users’ information.
+    - We believe a wallet should not only be easy to use but also can keep users’ information safe and secure.
 Coong is a non-custodial wallet, users’ private keys & seed phrase will be encrypted and stored in `localStorage` of the browsers, and can only be decrypted by users’ wallet password.

 #### Account Creation
-Coong is a hierarchical deterministic (HD) wallet following the idea of [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which only requires users to back up only one seed phrase upon setting up the wallet, new accounts will be created by deriving from the setup seed and an account index number as the derivation path (`{seed_phrase}//{index}`), `index` number will be started from `0` and increased one by one as new accounts are created.
+Coong is a hierarchical deterministic (HD) wallet following the idea of [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which only requires users to back up only one seed phrase upon setting up the wallet, new accounts will be created by deriving from the setup seed and an account index number as the derivation path (`//{index}`), `index` number will be started from `0` and increased one by one as new accounts are created.
 The first account will be created without derivation path, this is to be compatible with the Polkadot{.js} wallet.

 Coong also supports import accounts by private keys, but those accounts cannot be recovered by the setup seed phrase, so they will be labeled as `Imported Account`.